ricardoliveira5ro/PathwayAPI-GraphQL/README.md

 # PathwayAPI (GraphQL)

-`---will-be-here-soon` hosts a public instance of the API.
+`pathwayapi-graphql.onrender.com` hosts a public instance of the API.

 > [!Important]
 > Please notice this API serves the same purpose of the original one, but with a different architecture.
 You can find everything you need to know in this [repository](https://github.com/ricardoliveira5ro/PathwayAPI/blob/master/README.md)